SeldonIO/seldonio.github.com/item-recommendation-data.md

 The first two columns should be obvious. 'value' is a field that represents the magnitude of the action.
 If all actions are created equal, then you should just set this to one. 'time' is the unixtimestamp of the action.

 The actions are not added to the DB, but they require transformation so that the Spark jobs can consume them.

-Run the `create_actions_json.py` script in the `seldon-server/scripts` folder to create this.
+Use the Seldon Shell [import actions](/seldon-shell.html#import) command to create this.

-Note: When using the `create_actions_json.py`, it`s not necessary to run the group actions job - however the  the output file needs to in the right place for the other offline jobs to find it.
+Note: When when importing actions this way, it`s not necessary to run the group actions job - however the output file needs to be in the right place for the other offline jobs to find it.
+When using the Seldon Shell, update seldon.conf file if necessary with the value for "seldon_models" directory.
+As an example when using the defaults and a client called "movielens", the created file would appear as follows:

 {% highlight bash %}
-${SELDON_MODELS_DIR}/${CLIENT}/actions/${DAY}/actions.json
-eg.
-~/seldon-models/movielens/actions/1/actions.json
+~/.seldon/seldon-models/movielens/actions/1/actions.json
 {% endhighlight %}